janelia-cellmap/cellmap-segmentation-challenge/README.md

 This will retrieve groundtruth data and corresponding EM data for each crop and save it at a path of your choosing on your local filesystem.

-To see all the options for the the `fetch-data` command, run
+To see all the options for the `fetch-data` command, run

 ```bash
 csc fetch-data --help